Selling Historic Homes: Positioning, Disclosures, and Marketing Angles for Real Estate Agents

 Historic Designation Versus Marketing Impact

-This is the quick translation table buyers want.
-It keeps you from overpromising and helps you explain why one historic label feels easy while another feels heavy.
-Always confirm details with local sources because design review and incentive programs vary by jurisdiction.
+This quick translation table helps buyers understand why one historic label feels flexible while another may require more review.
+Always confirm details locally because design review and incentive programs vary by jurisdiction.

 National Register Often limited unless local rules apply.
-0% to 20% Signals prestige and history with fewer day to day approvals.
+Verify locally before advertising any range.
+Signals prestige and history with fewer day-to-day approval concerns.

 Local Landmark Exterior changes may require review.
-0% to 15% Feels protected and authentic, but buyers want clarity on process.
+Potential programs vary by city, county, and state.
+Feels protected and authentic, but buyers want process clarity.

-Unlisted Vintage Standard rules plus seller disclosures. $0 to $0 Feels flexible, value depends on condition and intact original details.
+Unlisted Vintage Standard rules plus seller disclosures.
+No historic incentive should be assumed.
+Feels flexible, with value tied to condition and intact original details.

 The 10-Point Heritage Listing Audit

-Run this audit before you publish a single line of copy.
+Run this audit before you publish the listing.
 It keeps surprises out of escrow and keeps your positioning consistent.
 When you do not know an answer, mark it as unknown and direct the buyer to the right authority for verification.

 1. Confirm designation type and the governing body name.